snopt/snopt-python/README.md

 snopt-python
 ================

 This package provides Python support for the nonlinear optimization code SNOPT.
+This package does not include the SNOPT libraries, only the python interface.

 To use:
 Export the location of the SNOPT to variable $SNOPT7, e.g.,